graelo/website/content/tokio/topics/bridging.md

 # A synchronous interface to mini-redis

-In this section, we will go through how to build a synchronous interface to mini-redis by storing a `Runtime` object and using its `block_on` method.
+In this chapter, we will go through how to build a synchronous interface to mini-redis by storing a `Runtime` object and using its `block_on` method.
 In the following sections, we will discuss some alternate approaches and when you should use each approach.